Operation and structure of analog combination meter

 Figure 5: Cross-coil speedometer configuration

-Operating principle of cross-coil meter
+Working principle of cross-coil meter

 Figure 6: Cross-coil meter

-Fig. 7 (1): Relationship between the current flowing through the coil and the vehicle speed
+Fig. 7 (1): Relationship between coil current and vehicle speed

 Cumulative mileage